Payment card interchange fee and merchant discount antitrust litigation

 The payment card interchange fee and merchant discount antitrust litigation is a United States class-action lawsuit filed in 2005 by merchants and trade associations against Visa, Mastercard, and numerous financial institutions that issue payment cards.
-The suit was filed due to price fixing and other allegedly anti-competitive trade practices in the credit card industry.
-A proposed settlement received preliminary approval from the judge overseeing the case in November 2012 but the majority of named class plaintiffs have objected and many have vowed to opt out of the settlement.
+The suit was filed because of price fixing and other allegedly anti-competitive trade practices in the credit card industry.
+In February 2019, U.S. District Court Judge Margo K. Brodie approved a settlement in the case that amounted to $5.54 billion.
+After four more years of litigation, in March 2023, the Court of Appeals for the Second Circuit affirmed the District Court's final approval order, with a modification reducing service awards, and allowing the claims process to move forward.